Little eagle: Distribution and habitat

-The little eagle was once common in the ACT (Olsen and Fuentes 2004) but has undergone significant decline (greater than 70%) over the last 20 years.
-In the late 1980s there was an estimated 13 breeding pairs in the ACT.
-The species occurred mainly in the northern half of the ACT with the highest concentrations found in the Murrumbidgee and the Molonglo river corridors (Taylor and COG 1992).
-By 2005 the only breeding record in the ACT was of an unsuccessful nest near Uriarra Crossing (Olsen and Fuentes 2005).
-A more intensive ACT survey in 2007 found three breeding pairs, which fledged a total of four young (Olsen et al. 2008).
-In 2008 four breeding pairs were recorded and four young were fledged (Olsen et al. 2009).
-In 2009, three breeding pairs were recorded with three young being fledged (Olsen et al. 2010).
+The little eagle was once common in the ACT, but has undergone significant decline (greater than 70%) over the last 20 years.
+In the late 1980s there was an estimated 13 breeding pairs in the ACT, occurring mainly in the northern half of the ACT with the highest concentrations found in the Murrumbidgee and the Molonglo river corridors.
+By 2005 the only breeding record in the ACT was of an unsuccessful nest near Uriarra Crossing.
+A more intensive ACT survey in 2007 found three breeding pairs, which fledged a total of four young.
+In 2008 four breeding pairs were recorded and four young were fledged.
+In 2009, three breeding pairs were recorded with three young being fledged.

 Typical habitat for the little eagle includes woodland or open forest.
 Higher abundance of the species is associated with hillsides where there is a mixture of wooded and open areas such as riparian woodlands, forest margins and wooded farmland.
-Little eagles usually avoid large areas of dense forest, preferring to hunt in open woodland, where the birds use trees for lookouts (Marchant and Higgins 1993; Ferguson-Lees and Christie 2001).
-In the ACT, little eagles inhabit frequent open woodland and riparian areas (Olsen and Fuentes 2004).
+Little eagles usually avoid large areas of dense forest, preferring to hunt in open woodland, where the birds use trees for lookouts.
+In the ACT, little eagles inhabit frequent open woodland and riparian areas.